An explicit algorithm for normal forms in small overlap monoids: Introduction

+In this paper we present an explicit algorithm for computing normal forms of words in so-called small overlap monoids.
 The problem of finding normal forms for finitely presented monoids, semigroups, and groups, is classical, and is widely studied in the literature; some classical examples can be found in~\cite{Gilman, sims_1994}, and more recently in~\cite{overlaps2}.
-In a monoid $M$ defined by a presentation $\left\langle A \, | \,R \right\rangle$, the \textit{word problem} asks if given $u, v\in A ^ *$, does there exist an algorithm deciding whether or not $u$ and $v$ represent the same element of $M$ (i.e. an algorithm which outputs ``yes'' if $(u, v)\in R ^ {\#}$ and ``no'' if $(u, v)\not\in R ^ {\#}$)?
+In a monoid $M$ defined by a presentation $\left\langle A \, | \,R \right\rangle$, the \textit{word problem} asks if given $u, v\in A ^ *$, does there exist an algorithm deciding whether or not $u$ and $v$ represent the same element of $M$ (i.e. an algorithm which outputs ``yes'' if $(u, v)$ belongs to the least congruence on $A ^ *$ containing $R$ and ``no'' otherwise)?
 The word problem is said to be \textit{decidable} if such an algorithm exists, and \textit{undecidable} if it does not.
-If $f: A ^ * \to A ^ *$ is a normal form for a monoid presentation $\mathcal{P} = \left\langle A \, | \,R \right\rangle$, then the word problem in the monoid defined by $\mathcal{P}$ is decidable by computing $(u)f$ and $(v)f$, and checking if these two words coincide.
-The word problem is undecidable, in general,~\cite{Novikov} and, as such, the problem of finding normal forms for arbitrary finitely presented monoids is also undecidable.
+If an algorithm for computing normal forms for a monoid presentation $\mathcal{P} = \left\langle A \, | \,R \right\rangle$ is available, then the word problem in the monoid defined by $\mathcal{P}$ is decidable by computing normal forms of $u$ and $v$, and checking if these two words coincide.
+In 1947, Markov~\cite{markov} and Post~\cite{post_1947} independently proved that the word problem for monoids is undecidable, in general, and, as such, the problem of finding normal forms for arbitrary finitely presented monoids is also undecidable.